Advice > Product management

 3.2 Behavioral questions

-You can expect behavioral questions throughout the Stripe interview process.
 Your interviewers will use them to get to know you better, based on your past and most recent professional experiences, your motivations, and how you react to particular situations.

-Example Stripe behavioral interview questions
+Example Stripe product manager interview questions: behavioral

 • Have you ever made a mistake while leading a big project before?
 How did you rectify it and what did you learn from the experience?